 However, the VLAWMO, through analysis completed by their engineering team, has evidence that the load reduction identified in the TMDL is an overestimate compared to what will be needed to meet the requirements.
 The TMDL reduction that was determined to require a 544 lbs/yr reduction; however, the TMDL was determined using a much larger subwatershed of almost 3,000 acres.
 The VLAWMO has delineation of the subwatershed that is approximately 1,100 acres.
 At this point, there is not a firm reduced number for the number of pounds as a required reduction.
-The modelling done for the TMDL also did not simulate any natural ponds or wetlands (wetland d) and their treatment of water in this system.
+The modelling done for the TMDL also did not simulate any natural ponds or wetlands and their treatment of water in this system.
 There are many factors that would influence this load and the expected reductions planned in Table 3 will address the reduction determined by the TMDL.
+The management strategies that have been completed since the TMDL and the planned implementation activities described in Table 3 are estimated to yield a 545 lbs/yr P and 88,000 lbs/yr TSS reduction, which will meet the reductions estimated by the current TMDL.